Most new investors make the same mistake.

 Why This Works Especially Well for Precious Metals

-1. Volatility Is Your Friend, Not Your Enemy
+1. Volatility Is the Mechanism, Not the Risk

 2. There Is No "Correct" Entry Point